redhat-cip/puppet-ovn/README.md

 ## Overview

 Puppet module for the OVN project.
-At the moment this support OVN installation in Redhat platform's only.
+At the moment this support OVN installation in Redhat platforms only.
 One can add the support for other platforms by defining them in ovn::params module

 ## Module Description